studygolang/gctt-godoc/Source/sort/sort.md

         }

         fmt.Println(people)
-        sort.Sort(ByAge(people))
+        // There are two ways to sort a slice.
+First, one can define
+        // a set of methods for the slice type, as with ByAge, and
+        // call sort.Sort.
+In this first example we use that technique. sort.Sort(ByAge(people))
         fmt.Println(people)

+        // The other way is to use sort.Slice with a custom Less
+        // function, which can be provided as a closure.
+In this
+        // case no methods are needed.
+(And if they exist, they
+        // are ignored.)
+Here we re-sort in reverse order: compare
+        // the closure with ByAge.Less.
+        sort.Slice(people, func(i, j int) bool {
+            return people[i].Age > people[j].Age
+        })
+        fmt.Println(people)

         // Output:
         // [Bob: 31 John: 42 Michael: 17 Jenny: 26]
         // [Michael: 17 Jenny: 26 Bob: 31 John: 42]
+        // [John: 42 Bob: 31 Jenny: 26 Michael: 17]
     }